ibnaleem/ollama-rs/README.md

 Interact with [Ollama's API](https://github.com/ollama/ollama/blob/main/docs/api.md) with the Ollama-rs crate.

 ## Disclaimer
 Ollama-rs is an open-sourced community built crate that is not endorsed, sponsored, or officially created by Ollama.
-[Click here for the official API.](https://github.com/ollama/ollama)
+[The official API can be found here.](https://github.com/ollama/ollama)